s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

   };

   // Address of index 0 buffer, where fake_ops will be stored
-  // Found in debugger - constant without KASLR const uint64_t fake_ops_address = 0xe145480;
+  // Found in debugger - constant without ASLR const uint64_t fake_ops_address = 0xe145480;

   // Put fake_ops at fake_ops_address